trinhngocdieu/react-design-pattern/README.md

 It will be similar to philosophy of React Hooks, we separate the logic into different layer, so it will be easier to maintain and test.

 ## Benefits
-- Apply the philosophy of the hooks, which React already provides us some hooks like useState, useEffect, useMemo.
+- Apply the **Philosophy of the Hooks** from React 16, which React already provides us some hooks like useState, useEffect, useMemo.
-- Decoupling between Data layer and View layer
+- **Decoupling** between Data layer, Logic Layer and View layer
-- Module and easy to Maintain/Test each layer
+- Module and easy to **Maintain/Test** each layer separately
-- Component only care about the data it needs, not care about how to get the data
+- React is a UI library, **React Component should only care about the UI**, not care about how the Data come from
+- If we put everything in one place, it will be easy to get messy along the time, and when we need to separate the logic, it will be hard to do that.
+Because the person who write the code, and the person who do refactor the code is different.

 ## Requirements